-Edith the Juvenile Great Egret has just finished rooting about in the mud, and yet…
+Edith the Snowy Egret has just finished rooting about in the mud, and yet…

 She still looks white as a glass of whole milk.
 How?